Charges dropped against former MLB star Lenny Dykstra

 A judge dismissed the charges Friday after Dykstra pleaded guilty to disorderly conduct and was fined $125.

-Dykstra says he is “happy this chapter of my life is behind me.”
+Dykstra said he is “happy this chapter of my life is behind me.”

-The three-time All-Star, who was a member of the New York Mets’ 1986 championship team, said the driver tried to kidnap him after he asked to change the trip’s destination.
+The three-time All-Star, who was a member of the New York Mets’ 1986 championship team, said the driver tried to kidnap him in May 2018 in Linden after he asked to change the trip’s destination.

 The driver told police Dykstra held a gun to his head, though no weapon was found.

+Bahuriak had filed a motion to suppress evidence before the judge’s ruling, saying that a police search of the man’s belongings was improper and there were no witnesses to the alleged threat.

+The judge granted the motion, telling Dykstra, “I hope you have learned a lesson from this.”

-The driver tells NJ.com that Dykstra has “admitted to what he did in my car.”
+The driver told NJ.com that it was important Dykstra entered a guilty plea.
+He said Dykstra has “admitted to what he did in my car.”

 A kidnapping complaint filed against the driver is pending.